Carnap/Carnap/README.md

 $ nix-build -j4 -A server -o server-out
 ```

-### Get a GHC based development shell
+### Get a shell with GHC, for server development

+This creates a shell in an environment providing the required dependencies for
+Carnap-Server, along with development tools such as `cabal`, `ghc` and others
+appropriate for server side development.
+Nix shells use versions of Haskell
+components and tools isolated from those available on the host system.

-This requires a [client be built using Nix](#Build-the-front-end) if you want
+This requires a client be built, either [using Nix](#Build-the-front-end) or
-to build Carnap-Server in this shell with Cabal.
+using Cabal (see below).

 Using `make` aliases: